EMP logo EMP logo

 Introduction

 The Department of Water Resources (DWR) and the US Bureau of Reclamation (USBR) are required by Water Right Decision 1641 (D-1641) to collect discrete water chemistry data to monitor the water quality at select sites in the upper San Francisco Estuary (Estuary).
-This report describes the results of these monitoring efforts for water year 2023 (October 1st 2022 through September 30th 2023) which was classified as a wet year in the Sacramento and San Joaquin Valleys (source).
-Results are compared to the previous water year, which was classified as critically dry in both valleys.
+This report describes the results of these monitoring efforts for water year 2024 (October 1st 2023 through September 30th 2024) which was classified as above normal in the Sacramento and San Joaquin Valleys (source).
+Results are compared to the previous water year, which was classified as wet in both valleys.

 Methods